kartonpudlo/advertisement-bot-telegram/README.md

 Configure your Telegram API credentials in the config.py file.
 Run the bot using python bot.py.
 # Usage
-DMGG Bot is designed for marketers and advertisers looking to boost their presence on Telegram by automating ad distribution.
+Bot is designed for marketers and advertisers looking to boost their presence on Telegram by automating ad distribution.
 It’s ideal for those who manage large communities or need to frequently update multiple groups with promotional content.

 Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.